abdulmakuya/my-datascience-sandbox/dlab-Training/ML-Training-My-Survey-Answers.md

 ### -If you have experience with machine learning?
 What is your favorite Machine Learning Algorithm?
 And why?
+Here I would start with the "No free Lunch theorem of Optimization", In which in plain english suggests that No one algorithms fits all/any circumstance.So it depends on the dataset, the question we are trying to answer,the level of accuracy vs. explainability.

-  I generally start with regression algorithm (Logistic/linear) and documenting the results I get,I keep doing feature       engineering/reduction
-  (by reducing multicolliniarity,choosing most importance), Principal Component Analysis and see what is the best result I could get out of these processes.
+But generally speaking I would normally start with regression algorithm (Logistic/linear) and documenting the results I get,I keep doing feature engineering/reduction (by reducing multicolliniarity of the dataset, or choosing most important),Principal Component Analysis and see what is the best result I could with algorithm from these processes.

+Then I try with decision tree regressor/classifier (depending on the question on table) and see what results I get.I would then step ahead to further advanced algorithm like Random forest,Support Vector Machine or neural networks.

+ If the results (accuracy score by using train and test data ) dont significantly improve with the increase of algorithm's complexity,then I would finally choose the less complex one.in favour of explainability and the Ocam's Razor rule

   Then I try with decision tree regressor/classifier (depending on the question on table) and see what results I get.I would then step ahead to further advanced algo like Random forest,Support Vector Machine or neural networks.